nkane/nkane.github.io/_posts/2018-08-03-win32-software-renderer-lesson-1:-getting-started.markdown

 message queue.
 The message loop is typically part of the WinMain function that continuously attempts to pull messages off the message queue after a window has been created.

-### Windows API Creating and Registering a Window Class and Message Queue Callback (WNDPROC)
+### Windows API Creating a WNDCLASS, Registering a WNDCLASS, and Processing Messages (WNDPROC)
 A Win32 Application that would like to display a GUI window needs to go through the process of filling in a data structure called a [WNDCLASS][wndclass], registering the data structure by calling the function [RegisterClass][registerclass], and creating the window by calling the function [CreateWindow][createwindow].
 Here are the definitions for the data structure and the functions: